-Sometimes we have faulty expectations of God – they apply to our parenting.
-Here are five of the most common ones.
+Sometimes we have faulty expectations of God – especially wihere our children are concerned.
+These are five of the most common mistakes we make.

 Five Faulty Expectations of God: